sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-deploymentextendospartition.md

 # ExtendOSPartition

-`ExtendOSPartition` specifies whether to extend the partition on which you are installing Windows®.
+`ExtendOSPartition` specifies whether to extend the partition on which you are installing Windows.
 This setting is required for scenarios in which a customer has installed the Windows image by using a sector-based imaging solution and now plans on extending the partition.

 These settings are valid only for NTFS file-system partitions.